 In 2003 ProLap took delivery of a Stahli DLM 700.
 This model is a double-sided flat-honing machine that features a unique dual wheel design.
 This enables both sides of flat pieces to be complete simultaneously.
 The uniqueness of the Stahli flat honing process is; inquiring the same or greater precision finish by using fixed abrasive compared to loose compound or slurry associated with conventional flat lapping.
 The Stahli DLM 700 operates using bonded CBN or diamond particle wheels.

 Herzig notes that the impact of the Stahli has been across several different fine grinding applications of varying materials and tolerances.
 One of the most dramatic process improvements realized by ProLap after the installation of the Stahli was with a hardened (65 Rc) steel blade they manufacture for a customer in the medical industry.

 One of our more difficult projects for ProLap is the grinding of the end faces of ceramic roller bearings.
 The length versus diameter of these parts is what makes them particularly difficult to process.
 These parts vary in dimension from 5mm x 10mm to 32mm x 52mm.
-In addition, stock removal required 0.030″ – 0.050″ (0.76 – 1.27mm) of material while holding an overall length tolerance of ±0.00008″ (± 2μ) and a surface finish of 8 Ra or better.
-When the project was started initially the parts were being ground and then lapped and polished in multiple operations.
+In addition, stock removal required 0.030″ – 0.050″ (0.76 – 1.27mm) of material; while holding an overall length tolerance of ±0.00008″ (± 2μ) and a surface finish of 8 Ra or better.
+When the project started initially the parts were being ground and then lapped and polished in multiple operations.

-ProLap engineers determined that process time on this part could also be improved by running them on the DLM 700.
+ProLap engineers determined that processing time on this part could also be improved by running them on the DLM 700.
 In just a single set-up and operation, the DLM 700 has been able to meet this requirement and actually exceed some of the requirements.
 ProLap is experiencing a consistent surface finish of 4 Ra or better.